Child Impact International

 How does Child Impact International spend its money?

 Child Impact International directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Child Impact International tax-deductible?